-Professor of International Human Resource Management, Manchester Business School
+Professor of Comparative Industrial Relations & International Human Resource Management, Work & Equalities Institute: Alliance Manchester Business School, The University of Manchester

 His research is concerned with the changing patterns of rights and regulation within employment relations and HRM.
+He focuses on the changing role of the state and the transformation of worker representation.
 Much of this has a comparative and international perspective.
-His work has been funded by the Anglo-German Foundation, MSF, DTI, TUC, Unison, Leverhulme, ESRC and British Council.
-He has published more than 100 articles and book chapters, and many commissioned reports and conference proceedings.
-He currently sits on the editorial boards of the European Journal of Industrial Relations, International Journal of Human Resource Management and Work, Employment and Society.
-He is frequently spotted in the coffee houses of Leeds!
+His work has been funded by the Anglo-German Foundation, MSF, DTI/BIS, CIPD, TUC, British Council, Unison, Leverhulme, EU, ESRC and British Council.
+He has published a range of articles and books (edited and monographs), and many commissioned reports and conference proceedings.
+He currently sits on the editorial boards of the European Journal of Industrial Relations, New Technology Work and Employment, Critical Perspectives in International Business, and others.

 He has a strong connection with research in CERIC and organisations in the City of Leeds.